phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/1-run-automation-test.md

 ![alt text](./assets/automation.png )

-## 2. Write the automation test script
+## 3. Write the automation test script
-**a.
-Write the script**
-+ For samples of automation tests, go to https://github.com/kobiton/samples .
++ Kobiton already provide some example for basic automation test.
+For samples of automation tests, go to https://github.com/kobiton/samples .
 + Choose a language for your test script, and decide whether you want to test on Android or IOS , and either do a web test or an app test.
-+ Make sure in the code you specify your Kobiton username, API key and information under desiredCaps.
++ Make sure in the code you specify your Kobiton username, API key and replace the `desiredCaps`.

 Example: